Hirlam/Trac2Markdown.jl/docs/src/ObservationOperators.md

  :
 ```

- * HOP_DRIVER then loops over the number of observation sets (NSETOT) and reads a ''GOM PLUS'' for each observation set.
+ * `HOP_DRIVER` then loops over the number of observation sets (NSETOT) and reads a *GOM PLUS* for each observation set.
 HRETR and HOP are then called:
 ```bash
  :
  :